ruh-rho/Memory-Game/README.md

 # Memory-Game
 *What is it?*

-Test your memory by pairing 8 cards in a randomized order.
+Test your memory by pairing up to 8 cards in a random order.

 Requirements: